ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

   shared_cache_max_percent: 30
 ```

-#### Non-flexible memory limits
+#### Activity components memory limits

-Other {{ ydb-short-name }} components have only a fixed memory limit without minimum and maximum thresholds.

-These components are:
+Activity components are:

 - KQP

-The memory limit for each of these components specifies the maximum amount of memory it can attempt to use.
-However, to prevent the {{ ydb-short-name }} process from exceeding the soft memory limit, the total consumption of these components is further limited by the soft memory limit minus the combined minimum memory limits of the caches.
-If this condition is not met, any additional memory consumption will be denied.
+The memory limit for each of the activity components specifies the maximum amount of memory it can attempt to use.
+However, to prevent {{ ydb-short-name }} process from exceeding the soft memory limit, the total consumption of activity components is further limited by an additional limit, named as the activities memory limit.
+If the total memory usage of the activity components exceeds this limit, any additional memory requests will be denied.

-Consequently, while the total of these individual limits might exceed the soft memory limit, each individual limit should be less than the soft memory limit minus the combined minimum memory limits of the caches.
+As a result, while the combined individual limits of the activity components might collectively exceed the activities memory limit, each component's individual limit should be less than this overall cap.
+Additionally, the sum of the minimum memory limits for the cache components plus the activities memory limit needs to be less than the soft memory limit.

 Example of the `memory_controller_config` section with a specified KQP limit: